Guide to applying for housing assistance

 Some exceptions may apply, for example:

-- in the case of domestic and family violence, marriage breakdown, extreme hardship
+- in the case of domestic and family and/or sexual violence, marriage breakdown, or extreme hardship

 - if the vacant land is in a natural disaster area

-- if you own or part-own property and need social housing on a temporary basis.
+- if you own or part-own a property and need housing assistance on a temporary basis.

-Talk to your nearest Housing Service Centre about your situation as you may still be eligible.
+Talk to your nearest Housing Service Centre about your housing needs as you may still be eligible.